 Some units have a 3-valve bypass built around the unit:

-This is the bypass position.
+The image on the right marked as NOT In Service bypass position.
 Notice that the in and out valves are perpendicular to the pipes (shut) and the bypass valve is in line with the pipe (open).
 This is how the valves should look when the unit is bypassed.